-applicant (or 'agent of change') should be required to provide suitable mitigation before the development has been completed.
-183 The focus of planning policies and decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
+businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established.
+Where the operation of an existing business or community facility could have a significant adverse effect on new development (including changes of use) in its vicinity, the applicant (or 'agent of change') should be required to provide suitable mitigation before the development has been completed.
+188 The focus of planning policies and decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions (where these are subject to separate pollution control regimes).
 Planning decisions should assume that these regimes will operate effectively.
 Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities.
+The potential for pollution was considered in detail during the site screening process.